NuLL3rr0r/babaei-net-blog-source/babaei.net/source/_posts/2015-07-31-omnibackup-one-script-to-back-them-all-up.md

 }
 {% endcodeblock %}

 <code>.backup.priority_order</code> only recognizes four elements: <code>openldap</code>, <code>database</code>, <code>filesystem</code> and <code>misc</code>.
-They should be self-explanatory.
-I have to add a comment for <code>misc</code> which is a special item in this list.
+Although, they should be self-explanatory, I have to add a comment for <code>misc</code> which is a special item in this list.
 It allows you to run an external script and pass arguments to it.
 After the script is finished, OmniBackup is able to backup a directory or file as its output.
+So, we'll be able to plug extra scripts to OmniBackup.
 We will discuss this later.

 In the above example, OmniBackup backups in this order: OpenLDAP, databases, filesystem and finally other customized backups.
 You can change the order by swapping the their order of appearance.
 If you want for example avoid backing up, filesystem, you should remove it from list.
 Otherwise, OmniBackup looks for its configuration.

 Let's consider an example if I need to only backup first database and then filesystem:

-{% codeblock config.json lang:js %}
+{% codeblock config.json lang:json %}
 {
     "backup" :
     {